draeger-lab/refinegems/docs/source/modules-desc/polish.rst

 =========================

-CarveMe version 1.5.1 leads to some problems in the model, the scripts in :py:mod:`~refinegems.curation.polish` enable for example the addition of BiGG IDs to the annotations as well as a correct formatting of the annotations.
+CarveMe version 1.5.1 leads to some problems in the model, the scripts in :py:mod:`~refinegems.curation.curate.polish_model` enable for example the addition of BiGG IDs to the annotations as well as a correct formatting of the annotations.

 .. warning::